Wide Reads

 Published -950

-Proverbs is not a book with a single author — it is a library.
-Traditionally attributed to King Solomon of Israel (970–931 BCE), the text itself is more honest than its reputation: it names multiple contributors, including "the wise," a man named Agur, and the mother of King Lemuel, whose advice to her son closes the collection.
-Solomon's name lends the book prestige and coherence, but the wisdom inside it was gathered across centuries, from the royal courts and scribal schools of ancient Israel, tested in the daily friction of real lives.
+Proverbs is not a book with a single author.
+It is a library.
+Traditionally attributed to King Solomon of Israel (970-931 BCE), the text names multiple contributors, including "the wise," a man named Agur, and the mother of King Lemuel, whose advice closes the collection.
+Solomon's name lends prestige, but the wisdom inside was gathered across centuries from the royal courts and scribal schools of ancient Israel, tested in the daily friction of real lives.

 Solomon's reputation for wisdom was not abstract.
-Ancient sources describe a king who resolved impossible disputes, amassed vast wealth through trade, forged diplomatic alliances across the ancient Near East, and wrote thousands of proverbs and songs.
-Whether or not every saying in this book traces back to him, the tradition stuck because it felt right: this is the kind of thinking a mind like Solomon's would have valued — sharp, practical, relentlessly focused on the gap between how people behave and how they ought to.
-The scribes who compiled and edited Proverbs during later centuries, likely during the reign of King Hezekiah (around 700 BCE), understood that wisdom has no single moment of origin.
+Ancient sources describe a king who resolved impossible disputes, amassed wealth through trade, forged diplomatic alliances, and wrote thousands of proverbs and songs.
+Whether every saying traces to him, the tradition stuck because this is the kind of thinking a mind like Solomon's would value: sharp, practical, relentlessly focused on the gap between how people behave and how they ought to.
+Scribes who compiled Proverbs during later centuries, likely under King Hezekiah around 700 BCE, understood that wisdom has no single moment of origin.
 It accumulates.
 What they assembled is a portrait of human nature that still holds.

 Why This Author Matters Today